connervieira/Marksman/README.md

 ### Traffic Camera Demonstration

-Below is an example situation, depicting a car travelling down a road (yellow arrow) towards a speed camera (red dot), which a red-light camera nearby (green dot).
+Below is an example situation, depicting a car travelling down a road (yellow arrow) towards a speed camera (red dot), with a red-light camera nearby (green dot).
 ![A screenshot of a map, depicting an arrow approaching two marks, indicating traffic cameras.](./screenshots/trafficcamerademo/map.png)

 Below is the information displayed by the Assassin terminal interface.